LeGalzor/Wix_fed_exposure/README.md

 ### Task 2 - Gallery Actions
 1. Favorites: add functionality which enables the user to select their favorite images.
-   * should be persistent - refreshing or closing the site will not reset the favorites
+   * should be persistent - refreshing or closing the site will not reset the favorites~
    * provide UI for viewing all the favorites
-2. Infinite Scroll: currently the gallery displays only 100 images. *Create* a mechanism that loads more images from flickr when the user is scrolling past the last image.
-BONUS - implement the infinite scroll mechanism by yourself (no npm package).
+~2.
+Infinite Scroll: currently the gallery displays only 100 images. *Create* a mechanism that loads more images from flickr when the user is scrolling past the last image.
+BONUS - implement the infinite scroll mechanism by yourself (no npm package).~

 #### Bonus:
 3. Drag & Drop: let your users choose the order of the images by adding an option to drag & drop images to their new position.